Joe Namath: Acting career

 Building on his brief success as a host on 1969's The Joe Namath Show, Namath transitioned into an acting career.
-Appearing on stage, starring in several movies, including C.C. and Company with Ann-Margret and William Smith in 1970, on stage in "Picnic" with Donna Mills in 1971 and in a brief 1978 television series, The Waverly Wonders.
-He guest-starred on numerous television shows, often as himself, including The Love Boat, Married... with Children, Here's Lucy, The Brady Bunch, The Sonny & Cher Comedy Hour, The Flip Wilson Show, Rowan & Martin's Laugh-In, The Dean Martin Show, The Simpsons, The A-Team, ALF, Kate & Allie, and The John Larroquette Show.
+He starred in several movies, including C.C. and Company with Ann-Margret and William Smith in 1970, appeared on stage in "Picnic" with Donna Mills in 1971 and was in a brief 1978 television series, The Waverly Wonders.
+He guest-starred on numerous television shows, often as himself, including The Love Boat; Married... with Children; Here's Lucy; The Brady Bunch; The Sonny & Cher Comedy Hour; The Flip Wilson Show; Rowan & Martin's Laugh-In; The Dean Martin Show; The Simpsons; The A-Team; ALF; Kate & Allie; and The John Larroquette Show.
 Namath was a candidate to host the 1988 revival of the American game show Family Feud, before the job went to comedian Ray Combs.

 Namath appeared in summer stock productions of Damn Yankees, Fiddler on the Roof, and Li'l Abner, and finally legitimized his "Broadway Joe" nickname as a cast replacement in a New York revival of The Caine Mutiny Court Martial in 1983.
 He guest hosted The Tonight Show Starring Johnny Carson several times and also served as a color commentator on NFL broadcasts, including the 1985 season of Monday Night Football and several years with NBC Sports.
 In September 2012, Namath was honored by the Ride of Fame and a double-decker tour bus was dedicated to him in New York City.
 He appeared as himself in the 2013 sports film Underdogs and the 2015 comedy film The Wedding Ringer.